Greek Civil War: The Dekemvriana events

 Conflicts continued throughout December with the forces confronting the EAM slowly gaining the upper hand.
 By 12 December, ΕΑΜ was in control of most of Athens, Piraeus and the suburbs.
 The government and British forces were confined only in the centre of Athens, in an area that was ironically called Scobia (Scobie's country) by the guerrillas.
-The British, alarmed by the initial successes of EAM-ELAS and outnumbered, flew in the 4th Indian Infantry Division from Italy as emergency reinforcements.
+The British, alarmed by the initial successes of EAM-ELAS and outnumbered, flew the 4th Indian Infantry Division in from Italy as emergency reinforcements.

 By early January, EAM forces had lost the battle.
 Despite Churchill's intervention, Papandreou resigned and was replaced by Lieutenant General Nikolaos Plastiras.
 On 15 January 1945, Scobie agreed to a ceasefire in exchange for the ELAS's withdrawal from its positions at Patras and Thessaloniki and its demobilization in the Peloponnese.

+During the Dekemvriana fighting in Athens, Franklin D. Roosevelt issued a statement disapproving of fighting between the British and EAM, and in private was reportedly appalled by what was happening in Greece.
+According to his son Elliott, Roosevelt privately stated: "How the British can dare such a thing! ...
+Killing Greek guerrillas!
+Using British soldiers for such a job!"
+Likewise, American media coverage of the Dekemvriana was overwhelmingly hostile towards the British, with American journalists criticizing Churchill for recruiting the Security Battalions to fight for the unpopular King George against the EAM.
+In response to American claims that Britain was exercising "power politics" in Greece, Churchill snapped back in a speech: "What are power politics? ...
+Is having a Navy twice as big as any other Navy in the world power politics?
+Is having the largest Air Force in the world, with bases in every part of the world power politics?
+Is having all the gold in the world power politics?
+If so, we are certainly not guilty of these offences, I am sorry to say.
+They are luxuries that have passed away from us."